 If you are a regular reader of our blogs, you will know that we promote smart usage of trash cans and recycling bins.

-However, in recent blogs, we have been covering the growing problems in the global (and of course Australia) waste and recycling sectors.
+However, in recent blogs, we have extensively covered the growing problems in the global (and of course Australia) waste and recycling sectors.
 These problems include the growing issue with ocean and sea pollution caused by illegal or irresponsible dumping and also plastic pollution.

 We have also covered the growing problems caused for the Australian recycling industry by Chinese legislation on what type of recycling can be accepted.
-This is, of course, results in more recyclables ending up in trash cans throughout Australia.
+This, of course, results in more recyclables ending up in trash cans throughout Australia.

 We have argued that prevention is better than cure.
 And, in this instance, waste reduction is vital to at least slow down the impact on our natural environment.